Tim Kaine Is Free! A Look Back at His 27-Hour Ordeal

-Virginia Senator Tim Kaine was among thousands of drivers left stranded on 1-95 between Fredericksburg and the Beltway after a snowstorm caused multiple accidents and created virtual parking lot on the busy thoroughfare.
+Virginia Senator Tim Kaine was among thousands of drivers left stranded on I-95 between Fredericksburg and the Beltway after a snowstorm caused multiple accidents and created virtual parking lot on the busy thoroughfare.

 But unlike the other drivers marooned along the highway, Kaine was someone who, but for a few midwestern votes in 2016, might right now be in his second term as vice president—which meant that the Senator’s ordeal became something of an event in certain corners of the Internet.

-Note: *This story has been updated.
-Kaine left Richmond Monday afternoon, not evening.